ZMT Wins BGTW Award

 Looking forward, the KTO sees this milestone as both motivation and responsibility.

-“Winning this award means we’re on the right track, but it also challenges us to go further,” the Barzi continued.
+“Winning this award means we’re on the right track, but it also challenges us to go further,” Barzi continued.
 “Our focus now is to make the trail more accessible, expand local participation, and strengthen partnerships that enhance the visitor experience while preserving the trail’s authenticity.
 We want to see the same success replicated in other parts of Kurdistan, turning one trail into a movement that connects people, cultures, and nature.”

 The Zagros Mountain Trail’s win at the BGTW Awards highlights the growing recognition of Iraq’s Kurdistan Region as an emerging hub for responsible and community-driven tourism, a destination where visitors can experience connection, culture, and peace through the simple act of walking.